-- Staying up to date with important contacts and companies. - Focusing on providing pleasant experiences that help those you work with meet their goals
+- Staying up-to-date with important contacts and companies - Focusing on providing pleasant experiences that help those you work with meet their goals

-Top social sellers use the following tactics to strengthen relationships with their prospects:
+The most effective social media users use the following tactics to strengthen relationships with their prospects:

-- Engaging in Discussions in LinkedIn Groups and offering to be a resource for the person asking the question. - Sharing resources that help prospects solve a pain point or gain the information they need to make an informed decision.
+- Engaging in Discussions in LinkedIn Groups and offering to be a resource for the person asking the question. - Sharing resources that help prospects solve a pain point or gain the information they need to make an informed decision

-- Helping prospects by sharing their Updates or posts they've published. - Introducing two connections who can mutually benefit from meeting each other.
+- Helping prospects by sharing their Updates or posts they've published - Introducing two connections who can mutually benefit from meeting each other

-By using these proactive tactics, you may not have to wait for trigger events.
-Your activity will encourage your prospect to keep your services top-of-mind during their decision making process.
+By using these proactive tactics, you may not need to wait for trigger events.
+Your activity will encourage your prospects to keep your services top-of-mind during their decision making process.
 "Have a more focused sales strategy-who am I selling what to whom-with the right measurements to know if we're on track."

--Michael Morgan, Intergen 6 Steps to Accelerating Your Sales in 2016 | 12
+-Michael Morgan, Intergen

-Measure and Optimize Your Social Selling on LinkedIn
+STEP 6 Measure and Optimize Your Social Selling on LinkedIn

-Top social sellers on LinkedIn can increase their sales opportunities by up to 45% and are more likely to hit their quotas than other sales professionals.
+Top social media strategists on LinkedIn can increase revenue producing opportunities by up to 45% and are more likely to attain their goals than other producers.
 But success doesn't happen overnight.

-When you start social selling on LinkedIn, stay motivated by tracking your effort and results.
+When you start your social media strategy on LinkedIn, stay motivated by tracking your effort and results.